Install SSL Certificate on Cloud Hosting Site

 (As you can see in the image above, this site has not installed SSL Certification)

 Step 2: Navigate to the Cloud Hosting area of the Dashboard by clicking the following link – Cloud Hosting

-(Then click the “Cloud Panel” button to login the Web-based platform)
+(Then click the “Cloud Panel” button to log in to the Web-based platform)

-Step 3: To install SSL certificate, go to “Website ” at left-sidebar menu
+Step 3: To install the SSL certificate, go to “Website ” at the left-sidebar menu

 When adding a site, you need to check the SSL checkbox so that the certificate is generated

-Step 4: After issuing the certificate you will be able to view it in the properties of your site.
+Step 4: After issuing the certificate you will be able to view it on the properties of your site.